birkoss/ukulele/readme.md

 TODO
 ====

+- Polymer component of the chord SVG

+- Showing the chord svg in the chord list

 - New page with quiz asking to finger the correct chord depending on a chord name and type

 - New page allowing us to finger the fret and it will show the chord name (if possible)